Cutting Edge > Student Learning: Observing and Assessing > Geoscience Classroom Assessments > Place Attachment Inventory (PAI)

 - large-enrollment intro-geology lecture courses

-- post-graduate science courses for in-service teachers
+- professional-development courses and workshops for pre-service and in-service STEM teachers

 What advice would you give others using this evaluation?